 For that, we have various over the counter creams and ointments that could help you, including antihistamines and other types of creams with various ingredients, from corticosteroids to natural ingredients.

-Oral medication might be an option too – although in this case, taking extra pills will put additional pressure on the liver so it’s usually not done.
+Oral medication might be an option too – although in this case, taking extra pills will put additional pressure on the liver, so it’s usually not done.

 However, you should only take any of these medication after a visit to the doctor and only based on their recommendations.
-Never try to self treat using medicine (even OTC) especially if you don’t have a proper diagnosis.

 – not scratching.
 The more you scratch, the more it will itch so you will not accomplish anything – just risk getting the scratches infected.

 – take quick showers with warm water instead of long baths of showers with hot (or cold) water.
+This reduces the dry skin you get afterwards, as well as the extra impact of the hot water over your skin.

 – apply moisturizing creams or lotions.
-Choose hypoallergenic products with no fragrances
+Choose hypoallergenic products with no fragrances.

 – wear loose clothes or, if possible, try not to cover with clothes the area that itches.